 - I come from Shumen, Bulgaria

-- I graduated from Bachelor in Economics and Management in South Tyrol, Italy
+- I graduated from Bachelor in Economics and Management in Bolzano-Bozen in South Tyrol (geographically in Italy) and from Master’s in Economics in Vienna

 - I live currently in Vienna, Austria

-- If you write me in German or Italian, don’t doubt I can reply back:D
+- If you write me in German, Italian, Russian or French, don’t doubt I can reply back:D

 - I’m struggling with the costs of analogue photography on a daily basis